wende/moonproject/puzzlebox/public/audio/README.md

 - Support looping for background music
 - Include fade in/out effects for smooth transitions

-All audio files will be automatically loaded when the game starts, and the system will gracefully handle missing files with console warnings.
+All required audio files are currently present and will be automatically loaded when the game starts.